 We are always delighted to be offered voluntary help in school, either on a regular or casual basis.
 If you would like to assist with reading or any of the workshops that are offered during the term, please see either your child’s class teacher or Mr Brown.

-It is a requirement that all volunteer helpers undergo a check with the Disclosure & Barring Service.
+It is a requirement that all volunteer helpers undergo a check with the Disclosure & Barring Service as well as safeguarding training.
 These checks are now carried out on-line.
 Please contact the school office for more information.

 The residents of our neighbours in the bungalows at Dillons are elderly and some are infirm.
 Please do not park in the bays that are reserved for Dillons.
 We would ask you also to respect the privacy of the residents and not use their paths as a walk-through to the main road.
 Thank you